josegarrera/josegarrera/README.md

-- 🔭 I’m currently working on Odoo and React.
+- 🔭 I’m currently working on React with Redux and Hyperledger Fabric (a blockchain framework).
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently getting deeper in my knowledge.
 - 💬 Ask me about React, Redux, Node, PostgreSQL, Mongo.
 - 📫 How to reach me: josegarrera@gmail.com